nottrobin/robinwinslow.uk/_articles/hate-paywalls-12ft.io-is-the-answer.md

 ---
-date: 2022-06-05
+date: 2022-06-05T00:00:00+01:00
 layout: post
-title: "Hate paywalls?
-12ft.io is the answer"
+title: 'Hate paywalls?
+12ft.io is the answer'
-description: "After trying many ways to get around paywalls, I've landed on 12ft.io.
-It's simply awesome."
+description: After trying many ways to get around paywalls, I've landed on 12ft.io.
+It's simply awesome.
 ---

 Paywalls offend me.
 The Internet exists to share knowledge with everyone across the world.
 You shouldn't need a subscription, all you should need is an internet connection to access the world's knowledge.